EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

     $ band-edge -mass -alat=10.26 --bin -r=.0005,.001,.002,.003 -band=5 -q0=0.8458,0,0 si

 The mass refers to effective mass calculation and alat is the lattice constant (this can be found in the lmf output or in the site file).
-The lattice constant is needed since the k points are given in units of 2$$\pi$$/a.
+The lattice constant is needed to convert to atomic units since the code reports k-points in units of 2$$\pi$$/alat.
 Here, the r gives the radii of the four clusters of points around the central point.
 The extra points improve the accuracy of the quadratic fitting.

+The last line of the output prints the three effective mass components in atomic units.
+So for silicon, the effective mass is anisotropic with two light masses around 0.19 me and a heavier effective mass along the long axis.